yildiztugba/practice-code-review/src/intersection/Intersection-Solution-tugba/README.md

 **firstArray[]**: `array`

-- array of values
+- array of values for comparing and finding intersection of two arrays

 **secondArray[]**: `array`

-- array of values
+- array of values for comparing and finding intersection of two arrays

 ### Return Value: `array`